tmjssz/microraiden/microraiden/stale_state_attack/geth-cluster/README.md

 ### µRaiden

-The bootstrapped already has the [µRaiden](https://github.com/raiden-network/microraiden) contracts deployed with the first account `0x627306090abaB3A6e1400e9345bC60c78a8BEf57` as owner:
+The bootstrapped network already has the [µRaiden](https://github.com/raiden-network/microraiden) contracts deployed with the first account `0x627306090abaB3A6e1400e9345bC60c78a8BEf57` as owner:

 #### Contract with challenge period = 500 blocks